Sandhurst

 The level of cultural diversity witnessed in Sandhurst was found to be above average when compared nationally for a number of language and cultural background related metrics

-Sandhurst has a higher cultural diversity than most local markets, with 18.7% speaking a language other than English at home and 31.7% born overseas.
-Christianity is the predominant religion in Sandhurst, making up 49.3%.
-However, Judaism is overrepresented, comprising 0.6%, compared to 0.3% regionally.
+Sandhurst's population was found to be more culturally diverse than most local markets, with 18.7% speaking a language other than English at home and 31.7% born overseas.
+Christianity was the predominant religion in Sandhurst, accounting for 49.3%.
+Notably, Judaism, comprising 0.6%, was higher than Greater Melbourne's average of 1.0%.

 Frequently Asked Questions - Diversity